 The rectangular loop has sides of 8 cm and 2 cm.

 Therefore, the area of the loop will be, A = L × B

 Value of magnetic field at the initial phase, B’ = 0.3 T

 Resistance in the loop will be, R =

 The current developed in the loop will be:

-Power loss in the loop in the form of the heat is :
+Power loss in the loop in the form of heat is:

-An external agent is the source for this heat loss, which is responsible for the change in the magnetic field with time.
+An external agent is a source of this heat loss, which is responsible for the change in the magnetic field with time.

 Side of the Square loop, s = 12cm = 0.12m